evollu/react-native-fcm/README.md

 #### How do I do xxx with FCM?
 check out [official docs and see if they support](https://firebase.google.com/docs/cloud-messaging/concept-options)

+#### I want to add advanced feature that FCM doesn't support for remote notification
+You can either wait for FCM to develop it or you have to write native code to create notifications for iOS, you can do it in `didReceiveRemoteNotification` in `appDelegate.m` for android, you can do it by implementing a service similar to "com.evollu.react.fcm.MessagingService" Or if you have a good way to wake up react native javascript thread please let me know, although I'm worring waking up the whole application is too expensive.

 #### Some features are missing
 Issues and pull requests are welcome.
 Let's make this thing better!